Germany–Israel relations: Israel in the Federal German Reason of State

-In April 2005, German Ambassador to Israel Rudolf Dreßler stated that "the secure existence of Israel is in Germany’s national interest and is therefore an element of our reason of state".
-Chancellor Angela Merkel formally articulated this in 2006 by declaring Israel’s right to exist as a German national interest.
-According to Israel’s ambassador at the time, this declaration marked a shift away from German neutrality in the Middle East.
-Merkel later reiterated this stance in a 2007 UN speech and again in her 2008 Knesset address, where she stated: "The secure existence of Israel is in Germany’s national interest and is therefore an element of our reason of state" calling it "fundamental and non-negotiable", in light of Iranian threats.
+The term Staatsräson was initially used in relation to Israel primarily in diplomatic and foreign policy contexts.
+In April 2005, the German ambassador to Israel, Rudolf Dreßler, stated that the "secured existence of Israel" was in Germany's national interest and was therefore "part of our reason of state".
+This guiding principle gained international attention, particularly through Chancellor Angela Merkel.
+Merkel officially articulated this in 2006 by describing Israel's right to exist as a German national interest.
+According to the Israeli ambassador at the time, this statement marked a departure from German neutrality in the Middle East.
+Merkel reaffirmed this stance later in her speech to the United Nations General Assembly in 2007 and again in her address to the Knesset on 18 March 2008, in which she stated: